Download PDF

 It is the personal responsibility of each athlete and swim club to learn the requirements and to make sure that their nominations and documents are submitted in time.

-In order to ensure timely processing, all documents must be turned into GSF by NO LATER THAN WEDNESDAY, MAY 17, 2023.
+In order to ensure timely processing, all documents must be turned into GSF by NO LATER THAN FRIDAY, MAY 12, 2023.
 Late submissions will not be accepted.

-Documents and forms required to be completed and turned in to GSF for each participant by WEDNESDAY, MAY 17, 2023 are:
+Documents and forms required to be completed and turned in to GSF for each participant by FRIDAY, MAY 12, 2023 are:

 1. GNOC Athlete Nomination Form;